John Adams: A Key Figure in American History

 Presidency and Policies

-In 1797, John Adams was elected as the second President of the United States.
-His presidency was marked by significant challenges, including the Quasi-War with France and domestic unrest.
-Despite these difficulties, Adams's administration is noted for the peaceful resolution of the conflict with France and the establishment of the Department of the Navy.
+In 1797, Adams became the second President of the United States.
+His presidency faced challenges like the Quasi-War with France and domestic unrest.
+However, he successfully resolved conflicts with France and established the Department of the Navy.

 Post-Presidency